Marc Elrich: Montgomery County Council

 Elrich ran for the county council four times before getting elected in 2006.
 Since that time, he has served three terms.
 He was elected with the most votes of any candidate in 2010 and 2014.
 The Washington Post endorsed his candidacy in 2010 and 2014, stating that he was viewed as somewhat anti-business, but advocated a business-beneficial transit system and had a strong focus on efficiency and the development and planning process.

 He worked to have environmental concerns addressed in the Clarksburg Master Plan and he spearheaded the effort to protect Tenmile Creek.
 The amendment that was passed requires development to supply environmental protections.
 He considered protecting the stream one of his highest environmental concerns at the time.
 He supported one bill protecting the tree canopy and sponsored another protecting street trees.
 Both were voted into law.
 He advocated for the elimination of cosmetic use of pesticides on private lawns because of their cancer-causing chemicals helping the county become the first locality in the country to do so and was considered a key co-sponsor of the legislation.
 He advocated against the use of artificial playing turfs that contain lead and other cancer-causing ingredients and sponsored a resolution banning crumb rubber turfs.
 He voted for the Montgomery county five-cent bag tax to fund environmental cleanup efforts.
-He was lead sponsor of a bill to require large gas stations to be at least 500 feet from schools and parks.
+He was lead sponsor of a bill to require large gas stations to be at least 500 ft from schools and parks.

 In 2013, Elrich was the lead sponsor of legislation to increase the county's minimum wage, which raised it to $11.50 per hour.
 Elrich twice was the lead sponsor of legislation to increase the minimum wage to $15 per hour in Montgomery County.
 In January 2017, a bill passed in the Council and was vetoed by then County Executive Ike Legget.
 In November 2017, a second bill passed and was signed into law, making Montgomery County the first county in Maryland with a $15 per hour minimum wage.
 At the time of the bill's passage, the State of Maryland's minimum wage was $9.25 per hour.